-Our level 3/4 and 5/6 routines include tumbling passes with skills such as tucks and handsprings.
+Our level 3/4 and 5/6 routines include tumbling passes with skills such as tucks, handsprings and layouts.
 If you are coming to cheer with a gymnastics background that's definitely a bonus, but many of our athletes learn to tumble from scratch.

 With teams of up to 38 athletes, cheerleading allows you to get to know a lot of people.
 Typically stunting in groups of up to 4 or 5, and interacting with many more each training, cheer is perfect for first year students or those looking to expand their social circles!